opensim-org/opensim-core/DevelopmentProposals/excludeComponentFromSystem/excludeComponentFromSystem.md

-## Proposal: Exclude Components from the underlying Computational System
+## Proposal: Add a Feature to Exclude Components from the underlying Computational System
 ***OpenSim Development Proposal***

 ### The Need: